Frequently Asked Questions About Geothermal Heating and Cooling

 Is maintenance required for the earth loop?

-No regular maintenance is required.
+Regular maintenance of your geothermal system’s earth loop is not required.
 However, we recommend repressurizing the loop annually to maintain peak efficiency.

 What is the difference between geothermal system installation and replacement?